 None of the specialists that we are interested in are bumble bees, which is fortunate because some bumble bees are threatened or endangered.
 Because there is a slim possibility that you might encounter a bumble bee that is protected, we will have volunteers record (and photograph, if possible) bumble bees, but they will not collect them.
 For those who need a refresher on how to distinguish a bumble bee from other bees, watch the video by Olivia Carril on Identifying Common Bees in Ohio here: https://www.youtube.com/watch?v=qa3tllfHo5k

 Goals of the Targeted Ohio Specialist Bee-Flower Associations project:

 - Collect bees from host plants known to be used by specialist bees

 - Contribute to the first county and state list of bees in Ohio

 Challenge level: Medium to Difficult.
 This project will require you to recognize specific flowers (identification guides will be provided).
 You will have to distinguish between bees, flies, and other insects.
 We do not expect volunteers to identify bees to species, but knowing the broad groups of bees will increase your chances of finding a target specialist species.
-Volunteers will pin their own specimens before turning them in to MaLisa Spring at the Native Bee Lab on the Ohio State Newark campus (or pre-arranged location).
+Volunteers will turn in bees to MaLisa Spring at the Native Bee Lab on the Ohio State Newark campus (or pre-arranged location).